Rokiis1/roadmap/test_managment/test_managment.md

 5. **Resources:**

-    - **Roles and Responsibilities:** Define the roles and responsibilities of the testing team and other stakeholders.
+    - **Roles and Responsibilities:** Clearly define who is involved and what they.

+        - Identify key testing roles (Test Lead, Test Analyst, Automation Engineer).

+        - Outline responsibilities for each role.

+        - Include stakeholder involvement (developers, product owners) as needed.

     - **Test Environment:**
-        - **Environment Setup:** Identify hardware and software requirements, configure the environment, and install necessary tools.
+        - **Environment Setup:** List the required hardware and software requirements, and configure the environment.

+        - **Test Data Management:** Determine what kinds of data are needed for your tests.
+This involves reviewing requirements and design documents.

+            - **Define Data Requirements:**

+                - The types of data (numbers, text, dates)

+                - Valid and invalid input values

+                - Edge cases (like minimum and maximum values)

+            - **Create or Extract Test Data:** Produce or obtain the necessary data.

+                - Generate data manually or automatically if needed.

+                - Extract data from existing sources if it fits the testing scenarios.

+            - **Data Privacy and Security:** Protect sensitive information

+                - Anonymize or mask personal data.

-        - **Test Data Management:** Identify data requirements, create or extract test data, ensure data privacy and security, and maintain test data.
+                - Follow data privacy regulations while using or sharing test data.

         - **Environment Maintenance:** Monitor and maintain the test environment to ensure stability and reliability.